CF178B1.Greedy Merchants

 输出格式

-Print exactly kk lines, the ii -th line should contain a single integer did_{i} — the number of dinars that the ii -th merchant paid.
+Print exactly k lines, the i -th line should contain a single integer di — the number of dinars that the i -th merchant paid.

 输入输出样例